pactfi/pact-py-sdk/pactsdk/farming/README.md

 **Escrow** - contract resposible for staking user tokens.
 Each user deploys his own escrow.
 It acts as a user's private escrow address.

 The main benefit of the micro farming architecture is that the user has very strong guarantees of his funds safety.
 The escrow contract is very simple and easy to understand/audit.
 Only the user has access to funds deposited in the escrow and he can withdraw them at any moment.
-This is achieved with the Algorand's rekey mechanism.

 Any potential bugs or exploits in the farm do not threaten the safety of user funds.
 In worst case scenario the user can lose the accrued rewards.